 These high-impedance inputs are used to deliver a differential-reference voltage for the analog-to-digital conversion process.
 ADCs are only as accurate as the reference provided.
-Any reference-voltage error results in a gain error vs. the ideal ADC transfer function (Figure 19, page 46).
+Any reference-voltage error results in a gain error vs. the ideal ADC transfer function (Figure 20, page 43).
 Errors in the reference voltage affect the accuracy of absolute measurements for both on-chip sensors and external channels.
-However, the reference voltage can vary by $\pm 2\%$.
-This proves useful in some applications, such as a ratiometric measurement on an external sensor.

-For typical usage, the reference voltage between V{REFP} and V{REFN} should be maintained at 2.5V \pm 0.2% using an external reference IC.
-Reference voltage ICs that deliver 2.5V are widely available from several vendors.
-Many vendors offer reference voltage ICs in small packages (SOT-23 and SOIC).
-The 2.5V reference should be placed as close as possible and connected directly to the V{REFP} input, using the decoupling capacitors recommended in the reference IC data sheet.
-The recommended reference connections are illustrated in Figure 23.
-The primary use of the reference circuit in Figure 23 is to supply a reference voltage for the ADC.
-However, with a little care, the external reference circuit can be utilized to provide low noise, analog power supply.
+For typical usage, the reference voltage between V{REFP} and V{REFN} should be maintained at 1.25V \pm 0.2% using an external reference IC.
+Reference voltage ICs that deliver 1.25V are widely available from several vendors.
+Many vendors offer reference voltage ICs in small packages (SOT-23 and SC70).
+The 1.25V reference should be placed as close as possible and connected directly to the V{REFP} input, using the decoupling capacitors recommended in the reference IC data sheet.
+The recommended reference connections are illustrated in Figure 24.